Xeronaus/Cedaruke/README.md

 - Becoming a tester

 ### How to Contribute
-To contribute,
+To contribute, please fork this repository then make changes you would like.
+After you feel it's good, make a pull request.
+If your pull request is good or acceptable, it's going to be merged to the main tree.

 # Support
-If you want to support the mod
+If you want to support the mod, there's many ways to do it.
+You can do any of the following:
 - Star the mod
 - Share the mod
-- Play the mod
+- Review the mod

 # State, Stability and Balance
 This mod is currently under development.
 It may contain unfinished features, unbalanced contents, stability issues and bugs.
 Don't expect a perfect working mod yet.
 Please be patient.